-Subscription Revenue: We generate subscription revenues from our cloud services offerings.
-Subscription revenues mostly include fees from customers for access to the OneSpan Sign, TID, and Dealflo solutions.
+Subscription Revenue: We generate subscription revenues from our digital agreements and digital security cloud service offerings.
 Our standard customer arrangements do not provide the customer with the right to take possession of the software supporting the cloud-based application service at any time.
 As such, these arrangements are considered service contracts and revenue is recognized ratably over the service period of the contract.
 Customer payments are normally in advance for annual service.